akshayrajput12/sweetsshop/README.md

 ### Delhivery API Integration
 The system integrates with Delhivery's delivery API to get real-time delivery pricing estimates.
 The integration includes:

-1. **Pricing Estimation**: Calculates delivery fees based on pincode distance
+1. **Pricing Estimation**: Calculates delivery fees based on pincode distance using actual Delhivery API data
+2. **Serviceability Check**: Verifies if delivery is possible to the customer's area using real API responses
-2. **Order Creation**: Creates delivery orders in the Delhivery system
+3. **Order Creation**: Creates delivery orders in the Delhivery system
-3. **Order Tracking**: Retrieves order status and location information
+4. **Order Tracking**: Retrieves order status and location information
-4. **Order Cancellation**: Cancels orders in the Delhivery system
+5. **Order Cancellation**: Cancels orders in the Delhivery system

 ### Delivery Fee Calculation
-The delivery fee is calculated using a simplified distance-based algorithm based on pincode:
+The delivery fee is now calculated using the actual Delhivery API which provides accurate pricing based on:
-- Same pincode: Minimal charge
-- Same city: Moderate charge
-- Different cities: Higher charge

-The current implementation uses a mock calculation for demonstration purposes.
-To enable real API calls, uncomment the actual API call sections in `src/utils/delhivery.ts`.
+- Distance between pickup and delivery locations
+- Package weight
+- Delivery zone
+- Service type (surface/air)
+- Additional charges (fuel, peak, etc.)

+### Serviceability Checking
+The system now checks serviceability in real-time using Delhivery's API responses rather than assumptions.

 ### Fallback Mechanism
 The system includes a built-in fallback mechanism that uses simplified distance calculations when the API is unavailable or during development.